Meet the Governors

 Andrew Tubb

-In 2017, as part of my MBA and a secondment with the National Association of Local Councils, I researched building capacity and capabilities at a local level to support the social, environmental, and economic well-being of town and parish communities.
+In 2017, as part of an MBA and secondment with the National Association of Local Councils, I researched building capacity and capabilities at a local level to support the social, environmental, and economic well-being of town and parish communities.
 This led to a change in government policy relating to local government finance.
-Subsequently, I have undertaken various national policy advisory roles and supported all-party parliamentary groups on issues such as housing, planning and loneliness.
+Subsequently, I have undertaken various national policy advisory roles and supported all-party parliamentary groups on issues such as housing, planning and social isolation and loneliness.

-I am married to the Head Chef of a local restaurant, and we have two sons currently at Cirencester College.
+I live in Cirencester and am married to a Head Chef of a local restaurant; we have two sons, both of whom attended Cirencester College.

 This is my first role as Governor of an education corporation, and I have been a Governor since September 2021.
 I have a broad range of strategic leadership and management skills and experience in other corporate governance roles as Clerk and Company Secretary to a charitable trust, Director Trustee of the Steadings Community Management Trust, and a former Non-Executive Director of SLCC Enterprises Ltd.